CHIGOZIE966/Binary-Converter/README.md

 # Binary-Converter
-A simple binary to decimal converter built by Onuh Chigozie Joseph
+A simple binary to decimal converter built by Chigozie